 - No long sleeves or loose fitted clothing.

-- No watches or jewelry.
+- No watches or hanging jewelry when operating turning equipment.

 The shop is arranged into zones: